 Variations

-Here are some of the variations I promised to share especially if you are short on time:
+As promised, sharing some of the variations especially if you are short on time:

 - Reduce the milk and add mawa or dry milk powder along with sugar to thicken up the halwa.
 Make sure to cook for 5 to 10 minutes